Johannes Gabriel Granö

 Granö studied in Helsinki University, starting 1900 in botany but changing his major subject to geography.
 His minor subjects were biology and geology.
 As a young student he spent his vacations in Siberia, where his father worked as the priest for the Finnish population in Omsk 1901–1913.
 Granö took notes of the environment and his first scientific publication, published 1905 in "Fennia" was about the Finnish colonies in Siberia.

-Granö got stipendiums from the Fenno-Ugrian Society and executed three exploration trips to Northern Mongolia, Altai Mountains and Sayan Mountains in 1906, 1907 and 1909.
-His research focused gradually in effects of ice age in morphology of the mountains.
+Granö received stipends from the Fenno-Ugrian Society and carried out three exploration trips to northern Mongolia, the Altai Mountains, and the Sayan Mountains in 1906, 1907, and 1909.
+His research focused gradually on the effects of the ice age in the morphology of the mountains.

 Granö became a professor at the University of Tartu in 1919.
-He founded the department and organised teaching in Estonian language.
+He founded the department and organised teaching in Estonian.
 In 1923 he was invited back to Helsinki University to be a professor and the editor of Atlas of Finland.
 He was soon asked to move to Turku where they had founded a Finnish university.
 There he even had time for his own research.
 He was chancellor of the University of Turku from 1945 to 1955.

 Granö developed the concept of "pure geography" as the unique subject of geographical research.
 He created a working methodology to define and classify landscapes, not only based on geomorphology but also taking into account bodies of water, vegetation and human impact.
 As the research object of his "pure geography" he had human perception, which was unique in geography those days.